 One of my favorite tools in the kitchen is this very thin, flexible cookie spatula.
 It is stainless steel but it is so thin and flexible, it gets under the cookie while still warm and tender to transfer over to the wire rack.
 It is also fantastic for lifting cheese straw wafers and super thin cookies like Florentines.

-I had one in the Oxmoor House text kitchen over 30 years ago and mine at home is almost that old and looks brand new...and not from lack of use, let me tell ya.
+I had one when I worked in the Oxmoor House text kitchen over 30 years ago and mine at home is almost that old and looks brand new!

 Try my Coffee and Dark Chocolate Chip Cookies and Sugardoodles if you love cookies as much as I do!